 Different studies in the United Kingdom and Denmark on navy cadets and on people predisposed to dizziness showed the extremely high effect of ginger in curing dizziness and nausea.

 Different studies have proven its antiemetic effect (the ability to prevent or stop nausea and vomiting) thanks to its oleoresin content, made up of shogaol and gingerol.
-The plant is especially useful during pregnancy, after surgery and to treat effects related to kinetosis also known as motion sickness (from boat, plane, car or train) and for altitude sickness.
+The plant is especially useful during pregnancy, after surgery and to treat effects related to car sickness, motion sickness (from boat, plane, car or train) and for motion sickness.
 In 1999 the WHO recognized the usefulness of ginger for its potent effect on nausea and vomiting.

 Ginger stimulates the secretion of bile and the activity of different digestive enzymes, allowing digestion to be carried out more rapidly.
 It is used to treat gastrointestinal afflictions such as colic, diarrhea, indigestion and gas.

 WHO – World Health Organization